-Several months ago Wendi with Bon Appetit Hon, did a post on Wood Butter; like you I had a moment of Huh?
-What?
-Well, typically called Spoon Oil, Wendi had decided that Wood Butter fit better and I agree; leave it to another food person to put the perfect name on this elixir that is so simple but so perfect for the care of the wood items we use in the kitchen; wood butter helps to renew wood utensils and bowls.
-A necessity but also a bit indulgent…yes, butter is perfect!
+Typically called Spoon Oil, this magical elixir has been renamed Wood Butter and I think that’s a much better fit; it’s perfect for the care of the wood items we use in the kitchen; wood butter helps to renew wood utensils and bowls.
+A necessity but also a bit indulgent…yes, ‘butter’ is perfect!
 We need to take special care of our wood kitchen items in Denver due to the low humidity in our environment and I can be as lax as the next person.
 Making your own ‘wood butter’ makes it simple and inexpensive too.
-I was reminded by my friend Jennifer at Bread and Putter that it’s also magical hand lotion…and that it is!
+I was reminded by another friend Jennifer that it’s also magical hand lotion…and that it is!